dmitry-strungar/dmitry-strungar/README_ENG.md

 ## About me

-Data Analyst with hands-on experience in product and BI analytics.
-Worked with PostgreSQL, ClickHouse, Python, Power BI, Tableau, Superset, and Metabase.
+Data Analyst.
+I handle analytics from data collection and preparation to automated reporting and visualization.

-Familiar with ETL basics (Airflow), Docker setup, Git, and Jira.
-Understand key business metrics (LTV, CAC, retention), performed A/B tests and cohort analysis.
+I've configured ETL pipelines, worked with various BI systems, built product funnels, data marts, and dashboards for management and marketing.
+I've conducted A/B testing, cohort analysis, and calculated LTV, CAC, and retention.

-Looking for a Data Analyst / BI Analyst position where I can contribute value through metric analysis, identifying growth points, and data visualization to support business decisions.
+I'm considering Data Analyst positions where I can deliver value through metric analysis, identifying growth opportunities, and data visualization to support business decisions.

 ---